BrettMarkland-Sanchez/gt-virt-fsf-pt-04-2021-u-c/13-ORM/01-Activities/12-Stu_RESTful-Routes/README.md

-# 🐛 Routes Return 200 Status Code Every Time
+# 🐛 Routes Return 200 Status Code Every Time.

 Work with a partner to resolve the following issues: